FunsoJay/Coffee_sales_project/README.md

 ![]()

 ## Overview
-This project involved reviewing six months of coffee sales data across three New York locations to identify peak sales periods, top-performing products, and business performance trends—delivering insights to support revenue growth and strategic decision-making.
+This project involved reviewing six months of coffee sales data for Maven Roasters, across three New York locations to identify peak sales periods, top-performing products, and business performance trends—delivering insights to support revenue growth and strategic decision-making.
 Excel for analysis and creating visuals.

 ## Business Objectives
 The store manager wants to assess sales performance over the past six months and identify areas for operational improvement.
 The following questions guide this analysis.